ippontech/blog-usa/posts/hipslacker-a-slack-bot-for-jhipster.md

     self.payload_generator = self.payload["generator-jhipster"]
 ```

 Then the bot parses the command's content and updates the configuration.
 The command can contain the application type, the name, the database type and the port.
-If you're familiar with JHipster, those parameters have no secret for you!
+If you're familiar with JHipster, those parameters are no secret for you!

 For the application and database type, the bot simply looks for keywords and updates the configuration with correct values.
 For the port and the name, the bot uses the command after the keyword (ex: `named my-awesome-app` or `port 8080`).